-Village Commons.
+Village Commons

 Students, faculty, and staff may not park overnight in the Village Commons.
 Vehicles parked in the Village Commons are subject to its rules and regulations.
 If you have any questions you may call the Management Office at 532-3600.
 There is no College parking for faculty or staff in the Village Commons.
 Vehicles who are patrons of the Commons are subject to the Village Commons three (3) hour customer parking limit during the day.
-Since there is no student parking in the Village Commons student vehicles are also subject to the Village Commons three (3) hour customer parking limit during the day.
-Since there is no student parking in the Village Commons has hired the Department of Campus Police to enforce the Village Commons parking rules and regulations twenty-four hours a day, year-round.
+Since there is no student parking in the Village Commons student vehicles are also subject to the Village Commons three (3) hour customer limit during the day.
+The Village Commons has hired the Department of Public Safety and Service to enforce the Village Commons parking rules and regulations twenty-four hours a day, year-round.
 Vehicles parked in violation of the Village Commons rules and regulations may be ticketed and towed at the owner's expense.